Green Mountain Creamery is the brand name of products made by Ehrmann Commonwealth Dairy, headquartered in Brattleboro, Vermont.

 The primary reason we produce some Green Mountain Creamery in Arizona is due to growth in demand for our brand.
 We were shipping yogurt all the way to the West coast, which was expensive and inefficient.
 In order to reduce our carbon footprint; we built a dairy south of Phoenix and source our milk from a handful of family-owned dairies within 15 miles of the facility.

 No. All the fruit and flavor preparations used in Green Mountain Creamery yogurts are made from all natural ingredients including non-GMO native corn starch.
-We do not use artificial additives (e.g., flavors, colors, sweeteners) high fructose corn syrup, or preservatives.
+We do not use artificial additives (e.g., flavors, colors, sweeteners) high fructose corn syrup or preservatives.

-Yes, our yogurts are all gluten free, and kosher.
+Yes, our yogurts are all gluten-free.

 o Our plant utilizes a significant quantity of locally produced milk.
 All of this milk is rBST-free, and comes predominately from Vermont and nearby New England farms.